Range Rover: First generation (1970)

 The first-generation Range Rover was produced between 1970 and 1996.
 It was available only in a 2-door body until 1981.
 (Before then, 4-door models had been produced by specialist firms).

 Unlike other 4x4s such as the Jeep Wagoneer, the original Range Rover was not designed as a luxury vehicle.
 It was up-market compared to preceding Land Rover models, but the early Range Rovers had fairly basic, utilitarian, interiors with vinyl seats and plastic dashboards that were designed to be washed down with a hose.
 Convenience features such as power steering, carpeted floors, air conditioning, cloth/leather seats, and wooden interior trim were fitted later.

 The Range Rover was a body-on-frame design with a box section ladder type chassis, like the contemporary Series Land Rovers.
 The Range Rover used coil springs as opposed to leaf springs, permanent four-wheel drive, and four-wheel disc brakes.
 The Range Rover was originally powered by various Rover V8 engines and diesel engines.

 Originally, the Range Rover was fitted with a detuned 127 hp version of the Buick-derived Rover V8 engine.
 In 1984, the engine was fitted with Lucas fuel injection, boosting power to 155 hp.
-The 3.5-litre (3,528 cc) engine was bored out to a displacement of 3.9 litres (3,947 cc) for the 1990 model year, and 4.2-litre (4,215 cc) in 1992 (1993 model year) for the 108-inch Long Wheelbase Vogue LSE (County LWB [long wheelbase] in North America).
+The 3.5-litre (3,528 cc) engine was bored out to a displacement of 3.9 litres (3,947 cc) for the 1990 model year, and 4.2 litres (4,215 cc) in 1992 for the 108-inch Long Wheelbase Vogue LSE (County LWB in North America).
 One of the first significant changes came in 1981, with the introduction of a four-door body.
-Shortly after twin-thermo fan technology was introduced to reduce significant overheating problems 1970s models experienced in Australia.
 In 1988, LR introduced a 2.4-litre turbodiesel (badged Vogue Turbo D) with 112 bhp, manufactured by Italian VM Motori.
-The same engine was available in the Rover SD1 passenger car.
 The diesel project was codenamed project Beaver.
-During the project, 12 world records were broken, including the fastest diesel off-roader to reach 100 mph, and the furthest a diesel off-roader has travelled in 24 hours.
-In 1990 project Otter was unveiled.
-This was a mildly tuned 2.5-litre, 119 bhp version of the 'Beaver' 2.4.
-In 1992, Land Rover finally introduced their own diesel engines in the Range Rover, beginning with the 111 bhp 200TDi, first released in the Land Rover Discovery and following in 1994, the 300 TDi, again with 111 bhp.
+In 1990 project Otter was unveiled, a mildly tuned 2.5-litre, 119 bhp version of the 'Beaver' 2.4.
+In 1992, Land Rover finally introduced their own diesel engines in the Range Rover, beginning with the 111 bhp 200TDi, first released in the Land Rover Discovery and following in 1994, the 300 TDi with the same maximum output.

 The classic was known as the Range Rover until almost the end of its production when Land Rover introduced the name Range Rover Classic to distinguish it from its successors.
-The original model served as the basis for the 1989 introduced 1st generation Discovery (directly based on the standard (short) wheelbase Range Rover), and for the 2nd generation Range Rover, based on the LWB chassis of the Classic.
+The original model served as the basis for the 1989 introduced 1st generation Discovery (directly based on the standard (short) wheelbase Range Rover), and for the second generation Range Rover, based on the LWB chassis of the Classic.